...

 Ankylosis

-This refers to a tooth or teeth (primary or permanent) that have become ‘fused’ to the bone, preventing it or them from moving ‘down’ with the bone as the jaws grow.
+This refers to a tooth or teeth (primary or permanent) that have become ‘fused’ to the bone, preventing it or them from moving down with the bone as the jaws grow.
 This process can affect any teeth in the mouth, but it is more common on primary first molars and teeth that have suffered trauma (typically the incisors).
 Treatment can vary depending on the degree of severity of the ankylosis (how ‘sunken into the gums’ a tooth may appear).
-The degree of severity usually will vary depending on how early the process started, and as a general rule, the earlier it starts, the more severe the ankylosis becomes with age.
+The degree of severity usually will vary depending on how early the process starts, and as a general rule, the earlier it starts, the more severe the ankylosis becomes with age.
 Several considerations must be taken before any treatment is provided, and your dentist will discuss all the risks and benefits of each treatment option.

 Enamel Fluorosis

 In severe cases of enamel fluorosis, the appearance of the teeth is marred by discoloration or brown markings.
-The enamel may be pitted, rough and hard to clean.
+The enamel may be pitted, rough, and hard to clean.
 In mild cases of fluorosis, the tiny white specks or streaks are often unnoticeable.

 Mucocele

 This is a common benign lesion in children and adolescents that results from the rupture of the excretory ducts (very small tubes) that deliver saliva to the top tissues of the lips.
-More than 75% of mucocele are located on the lower lip and their size and color may vary, however, they tend to be relatively painless for the most part.
+More than 75% of mucoceles are located on the lower lip and their size and color may vary, however, they tend to be relatively painless for the most part.
 Most of the time, patients report that these “bumps” grow until they burst spontaneously, leaving small ulcers that heal within a few days.
 This does not mean the lesion is gone, as they often tend to re-appear weeks or months later.
 Most dentists will recommend surgical treatment for these lesions.

 Ranula

-This is a relatively uncommon benign cyst in children and adolescents that appears in the floor of the mouth as a result of blockage of the salivary duct located under the tongue.
-Just like other mucous retention cysts (formed by pooled saliva), Ranulas tend to be relatively painless; however most of them will require surgical treatment.
+This is a relatively uncommon benign cyst in children and adolescents that appears on the floor of the mouth as a result of blockage of the salivary duct located under the tongue.
+Just like other mucous retention cysts (formed by pooled saliva), Ranulas tend to be relatively painless; however, most of them will require surgical treatment.
 Your dentist will refer you to an oral surgeon for evaluation and treatment.

-REQUEST AN APPOINTMENT NOW!
+REQUEST AN APPOINTMENT NOW

 The doctor would love to meet you and your family and provide you with the dental care you deserve!